 Our leaders have a duty to make our roads and bridges safer, and build transit that works for everyone.
 Since 2008, state leaders have failed to get the job done.
 The Legislature should support increases in dedicated transportation infrastructure funding.

-Across Greater Minnesota, too many communities struggle to provide clean drinking water and maintain aging sewer systems.
-The Legislature should increase dedicated funding and prioritize investments in critical water infrastructure.
+Across Minnesota, too many communities struggle to provide clean drinking water and maintain aging sewer systems.
+The Legislature should increase dedicated funding and prioritize investments in critical drinking water and wastewater infrastructure.